History of Tennessee: World War II and economic progress

 The war catalyzed significant social transformations throughout Tennessee.
 As men departed for military service, women and African Americans assumed positions in industries previously dominated by white males, embodying the "Rosie the Riveter" phenomenon.
 The new employment patterns generated social friction and adjustment challenges.
 Tennessee civilians actively supported the war effort through organized home front activities.
 Rationing required families to manage limited supplies of essential items including sugar, meat, and fuel using government-issued ration books.
 Communities organized extensive collection campaigns for metal, rubber, and paper materials needed for military production.
 Families cultivated Victory Gardens to supplement food supplies and save money.

-A tenth of the population --315,501 in all--served in the armed services.
+A tenth of the population, 315,501 in all, served in the armed services.
 Farmers were exempt from the draft and worked to maximize agricultural output.
-Middle Tennessee residents played host to 28 Army divisions that swarmed over the countryside on maneuvers preparing for the D-Day invasion Tennessee military personnel served with distinction in every theatre; 5,731 died during the war.
+Middle Tennessee residents played host to 28 Army divisions that swarmed over the countryside on maneuvers preparing for the D-Day invasion.
+Tennessee military personnel served with distinction in every theatre; 5,731 died during the war.

 Very few at the time knew that Tennessee's greatest role was the Manhattan Project, the military's top secret project to build an atomic bomb.
 Research and production work for the first A-bombs were conducted at the huge scientific/industrial installation at Oak Ridge, Tennessee, a new community that was entirely a creation of the war.
 In four years it grew from empty woods in 1941 to a city of 70,000 (Tennessee's fifth largest).

 With increased industrialization of the state's economy, the labor movement in the state gained momentum.
 It was already strong in the coal mines, but there John L. Lewis called a series of wartime strikes that deeply alienated public opinion.

-In Washington, Cordell Hull was Secretary of State 1933 to 1944.
+In Washington, Cordell Hull was Secretary of State from 1933 to 1944.
 He received the Nobel Peace Prize in recognition of America's leadership in creating the United Nations.
 However all major foreign policy decisions were made in the White House, which rarely consulted Hull.